TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/FeTable/Index.rst

          properties above depend on how you write your script to process data and put it in the database.

-         A very good example is to look at "media/scripts/guest\_submit.inc", included from static\_template "plugin.tt\_guest" (Used for the default guestbook feature)
+         A very good example is to look at "pi/guest\_submit.php", included in the extension "tt\_guest" (used for a guestbook feature)

    Default